Dry Brush Watercolor Technique

-As I finished the riot of color on the far banks I added a light wash of orange as a reflection in the lake of the large background tree followed by a run of pure Cadmium yellow medium down the bank under the far tree.
-I mixed a dark bluish gray from some Cobalt blue and Burnt umber and quickly drew in some dark accents strokes on the large tree trunk.
+As I finished the riot of color on the far banks, I added a light wash of orange as a reflection in the lake of the large background tree followed by a run of pure Cadmium Yellow Medium down the bank under the far tree.
+I mixed a dark bluish gray from some Cobalt blue and Burnt Umber, then quickly drew in some dark accents strokes on the large tree trunk.

 At this point I considered the flaming trees and though of the dark maroon maple trees across the street.
-Using the underpainting as a base I scrubbed in the main tree shape with a mixture of Alizarin crimson and Pthalocyanine green which gave an adequate maroon color.
+Using the underpainting as a base, I scrubbed in the main tree shape with a mixture of Alizarin crimson and Phthalocyanine green which gave an adequate maroon color.

 I decided the water in lake would be a greenish brown.
-I used Hooker’s Green Dark and Burnt Umber to get a satisfactory color.
+I used Hooker’s Green Dark and Burnt Umber to get the color I wanted.

 I start dragging texture parallel with the horizon line, across the lake using the not-too-wet #4 flat red sable.